 - From "Shakespeare's Sister":I thought that if you had an acoustic guitarThen it meant that you were a protest singerOh I can smile about it nowBut at the time it was terrible.

 - "Heaven Knows I'm Miserable Now" is about the persistence of depression, but it takes a far more darkly funny and self-deprecating perspective than it gets credit for.I was looking for a job, and then I found a joband heaven knows I'm miserable now...

 - Later in the song, the narrator flees in terror from a woman who offers to sleep with him.
-It's how he makes it sound like it was the only rational thing to do that really makes it.
+What really makes it funny is how he makes it sound like it was the only rational thing to do.

 - "He killed a policemen when he was thirteen / and somehow that really impressed me..."

 - The morbidly hilarious "Unhappy Birthday", in which the narrator matter-of-factly commits suicide halfway through.

 - From the same song: "I've come to wish you an unhappy birthday / 'cause you're evil and you lie / and if you should die, I may be slightly sad /but I won't cry."